super-linter/super-linter/.github/pull_request-template.md

 - [ ] I provided the necessary tests.
 - [ ] I squashed all the commits into a single commit.
 - [ ] I followed the [Conventional Commit v1.0.0 spec](https://www.conventionalcommits.org/en/v1.0.0/).
-- [ ] If this is a breaking change, write upgrade instructions in the [upgrade guide](../docs/upgrade-guide.md).
+- [ ] I wrote the necessary upgrade instructions in the [upgrade guide](../docs/upgrade-guide.md).
+- [ ] If this pull request is about and existing issue, I added the `Fix #ISSUE_NUMBER` label to the description of the pull request.

 ### Super-linter maintainer tasks